metaapi/metaapi-metastats-python-sdk/README.rst

 You pay a fee executing MetaTrader terminal on MetaApi cloud.
 See `https://metaapi.cloud/#pricing <https://metaapi.cloud/#pricing>`_ for more details.

-MetaApi provides a free tier so that you can test our APIs without any charges.
+In some cases a free tier access can be available.

 Frequently asked questions (FAQ)
 ================================